Stergios-Konstantinidis/mobixim.readthedocs.io/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to MobiXIM's documentation
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**MobiXIM** is an open source toolkit for building, testing and evaluating collaborative Indoor Tracking Systems.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It provides a pipeline for collecting inertial data from android devices, importing the data into a design interface, running some algorithms and extracting the results.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.